 Social Workers on the Front Line of the Opioid Epidemic: Call for Applications Has Closed

-The National Council for Behavioral Health has a learning opportunity designed to enhance professional social work responses to the current opioid epidemic and other addiction-related consequences in individuals, families and communities.
+The National Council for Mental Wellbeing has a learning opportunity designed to enhance professional social work responses to the current opioid epidemic and other addiction-related consequences in individuals, families and communities.

 Social workers are the bedrock of behavioral health services in this country, and this workforce plays an important role in addressing addiction and addiction-related issues in the populations they serve.
 As such, it is imperative that social workers understand the current theoretical frameworks, evidence-based interventions, and the numerous resources by which individuals with opioid use disorder can be supported.